Fielding a Full Incident Management Team under AIIMS

 AIIMS has been around for a few decades now, and it’s not too difficult to understand its popularity.
-For one, the structure lets multiple agencies integrate their assets and resources within a common framework, accessible to all entities involved in a given incident.
+For one, the structure lets multiple agencies integrate their assets and emergency preparedness resources within a common framework, accessible to all entities involved in a given incident.
 That’s a godsend, especially when you usually have multiple agencies responding to the same incident with completely different systems, structures, plans, processes, and never the twain shall meet.

 Besides standardization, the core values AIIMS promotes are all highly beneficial in the incident management context.
 Those principles include management by objectives, span of control, flexibility, unity of command, and functional management.

 Management by objectives means that the Incident Control team determines incident outcomes for the purpose of ensuring that all responders understand the direction taken during the response.
 Span of control refers to the number of groups and people that can be supervise by one person.
 AIIMS’ flexibility is a function of the fact that its structures can be applied to all hazards and potentially used by all agencies.
 Dovetailing with span of control, unity of command indicates that responders should report to only one supervisor and that they should achieve one set of common objectives.
 Finally, via the principle of functional management, AIIMS lays out four, broad functional areas: Control, Planning, Operations, and Logistics.